FridahKimathi/Skin-Disease-Image-Classifier-for-Accurate-and-Accessible-Diagnosis/README.md

 The model will be evaluated based on the accuracy.
 The accuracy will indicate the proportion of correctly classified skin diseases.

 ## Web Application:
 The image classifier will be integrated into a web application that allows users to upload images of their skin diseases and receive a diagnosis.
-The application will also provide additional information on the specific skin disease, including symptoms, causes, and treatment options.
 The application will be built using Flask, a Python-based web framework, and deployed on a cloud platform such as AWS or Heroku.